ConEmu/ConEmu.github.io/en/AlternativeBuffer.md

 <h2 id="pause"> Pause console applications </h2>

 Also, you may press `Pause` key.
-It will pause most console applications (who just print text to ‘StdOut’).
+It will pause most console applications (who just print text to â€˜StdOutâ€™).
 Press `Pause` key again to release.